28/NoteworthyII/README.md

 support.

 Overview of features:
-- Separate notes page for each character plus a Shared and Quick Notes page (see below).
+- Separate notes page for each character with advanced management options, plus a Shared and Quick Notes page (see below).
 - All notes pages are accessible by all characters.
 - Drag & drop items, spells and macros, creating linkable tooltips